josefschneider/switchboard/examples/simple_counters/README.md

 # How to run

-(Make sure to have switchboard installed!)
+(Make sure to have switchboard and all its dependencies installed!)

-* Open three windows and cd to the switchboard/examples/simple_counters directory
+1. Open three windows and cd to the switchboard/examples/simple_counters directory
-* In one terminal run: `./client1.py`
+2. In one terminal run: `./client1.py`
-* In another run: `./client2.py`
+3. In another run: `./client2.py`
-* In a third terminal launch Switchboard pointing it to the config file: `switchboard -c settings.json`
+4. In a third terminal launch Switchboard pointing it to the config file: `switchboard -c settings.json`
-* Now you should be in the switchboard command line interface.
+5. Now you should be in the switchboard command line interface.
 To get the module executing type `start`
-* You should see client1 receiving get requests and printing incrementing numbers, and client2 receiving put and get requests and printing numbers twice the value of client1
+6. You should see client1 receiving get requests and printing incrementing numbers, and client2 receiving put and get requests and printing numbers twice the value of client1

+# How to manually configure Switchboard

+The previous guide used a ready-made settings file.
+Here are the steps on how the settings file can be created during configuration:

+1. Do all the steps up to step 4. and execute Switchboard with a different settings file name `switchboard -c settings2.json`
+2. You will be prompted for the polling period which determines how frequently Switchboard refreshes its input values and executes Switchboard modules.
+A value of 1 will do here.
+3. Add the client1 host and assign the 'client1' alias to it with `addhost localhost:4000 client1`
+4. Same for client2: `addhost localhost:4001 client2`
+5. Add the Switchboard module `addmodule test_module.module`
+6. Enter `start` and make sure the output is correct